davidmacdonald80/video-cleanup/README.md

 # video-cleanup

+writing this on debian/ubuntu based Pop OS.
+Not tested on any other flavor or Windows.

 first python app and learning github at the same time.

 cleans media files (mkv and mp4 currently) of Title and subtitles by exporting tracks and rebuilding a clean file, maintains any chapters if they exist.